-The Network Settings screen is where IP Addresses, Hostnames and Domains are assigned to Virtual Machines.
+The first screen of the installation wizard is the Network Settings screen.
 Fill in the fields as described below and shown in the following screen:

-• IP Address: Enter the IP address of the management side of the SBC (eth0).
+• IP Address: Enter the IP address of the private side of the SBC.

-Hostname: Enter a host name for the SBC Domain: Enter the Enterprise Domain
+• Hostname: Enter a host name for the SBC.